 - A candidate in the election;

 - An elector entitled to vote at the election; or

 - The Electoral Commissioner.

 Procedures for disputing an election are set out in detail in Part 16 of the Electoral Act and in the rules of the Supreme Court.
-Any person contemplating a challenge should consult his or her own legal advisers.
+Any person contemplating a challenge should consult their own legal advisers.

 Injunctions